 To facilitate the entry of new people to the industry we employ several apprentices and also operate a formal graduate training programme.

 We provide market-aligned rewards and benefits to our employees.
 Standardising bonus and benefit schemes across the Company has been a priority for 2019 and new schemes were launched in 2020.
 Benefits offered include, amongst other things, special leave for public duties and volunteering, and an all-employee share-incentive plan.

 Equality, diversity and inclusion

 In terms of recruitment, we give full and fair consideration to job applications by all candidates, we strive to use gender-neutral job descriptions and the vast majority of managers, including members of the executive team, have received training on fair and bias-free selection.
 Once in the organisation we provide equal opportunities for training, pay and career progression, enhanced maternity/ paternity leave and flexible working.
+Employees are entitled to request to reduce or vary work hours, reduce or vary the days worked and to work from a different location, including from home.
 If an employee were to become disabled during their employment, we would strive to continue their employment.
 We also have a number of employee networks relating to specific diversity strands.
 We are working with the Royal National Institute of Blind People to provide two sight loss awareness training sessions in 2020.

 Despite a four-fold increase in employees, the proportion of women in our workplace has remained roughly constant (2019 = 37%; 2018 = 40%), but positively we are seeing more women in senior positions.
 The proportion of female senior managers has increased from 24% to 28% and two of our Board directors are women.